Becoming a Mentee

 Clove Alvarado (Project Thrive Coordinator, and rising sophomore) and the ISE staff are here all summer to chat via phone, email, social media (@risdise) and certainly in person.
 Come by, if you're able, and introduce yourself.
 The most important thing to understand is that this program offers you the opportunity to form a meaningful relationship with a RISD mentor.
 Our mentors are committed to making sure you are successful – but they can’t do it alone!
 Mentoring is a two-way street and requires time by the mentee too.
 ISE staff have already seen some of the amazing mentoring relationships that can occur if a little effort is put in by both, the mentee and the mentor.
 The possibility is yours to discover!

 What Is Being In The Program Like?

 Mentees in the program will be paired with a mentor.
 It is up to the mentor and mentee to arrange how often they wish to meet and the activities they will do.
 Mentees will also meet frequently with the Project Thrive Coordinator, a current RISD student just to check-in and chat.

-In addition, the program features a series of events that offer social and community building programs.
-These programs are typically offered once per month and mentees of the program are expected to attend.
-Each workshop features a different 'special guest' for example, RISD Museum Staff, or the Financial Aid Office... folks you want to meet and learn about.
+In addition, the program features a series of events that offer academic, career, and social programs.
+These programs are offered once per week and mentees of the program are expected to attend.
+Each workshop features a different 'special guest' for example, the Financial Aid staff or a Counselor from Counseling and Psychological Services... folks you want to meet and learn about.
 Each workshop will feature a different topic of general conversation that address some of the most common and timely issues college students struggle with over the course of their first year.